 June: KDDI announces a successful live 4K video 5G transmission test using a drone.
 Rakuten begins joint 5G trials in partnership with Nokia.

-December: The Japanese government announces that Huawei Technologies and ZTE will be excluded from public procurement regarding 5G technologies due to alleged security risks.
+December: The Japanese government announces that Huawei and ZTE will be excluded from public procurement regarding 5G technologies due to alleged security risks.

 February: KDDI and partners conduct Japan’s first 5G multi-vehicle autonomous driving experiment on public roads.